LinzN/wiim-java-api/README.md

 # wiim-java-api

 ### What is wiim-java-api
-wiim-java-api is a implementation of the http api [WiiM HTTP API](https://www.wiimhome.com/pdf/HTTP%20API%20for%20WiiM%20Mini.pdf) written in java to interact with WiiM devices.
+The project wiim-java-api is a implementation of the [WiiM HTTP API](https://www.wiimhome.com/pdf/HTTP%20API%20for%20WiiM%20Mini.pdf) written in java to interact with WiiM devices.

 The api is compatible with the following WiiM devices [WiiMhome](https://www.wiimhome.com/)

 - WiiM Pro  [See product](https://www.wiimhome.com/WiiMPro/Overview)
 - Wiim mini [See product](https://www.wiimhome.com/WiiMMini/Overview)

+Other WiiM devices may also work if they using the same httpAPI.
 ### Java version

 This library was built for [Java 11](https://openjdk.java.net/projects/jdk/11/).

+### API Information
+This api is pulling information of the current WiiMDevice dataSet every 1000 milliseconds in the background.
+That means that using `GET` methods in the api will reflect data from the last successful pull.

+However, `SET` methods will be applied instantly

 ### How to install